GrandpaBond/pxt-heading/README.md

 We will always get the most accurate heading discrimination from the "roundest", most "square-on" view (i.e. the one with the least eccentric Ellipse).

 ### Transforming Readings
 Having selected the best view to use (and thus the two most useful axes), we'll need to transform each new 2-D reading from its fore-shortened position on the Ellipse to its equivalent position on the Spin-Circle.
 This can require up to four transformation steps:

-1) First we will need to shift each coordinate by a fixed offset (effectively moving the Ellipse's centre to the origin),
+1) First we will need to shift each coordinate by a fixed offset (effectively moving the Ellipse's centre to the Origin),

 2) If we are unlucky and the Ellipse appears tilted, we may then have to rotate our reading so that the Ellipse lies squarely over the axes;

 3) Then we must scale one value in proportion to the eccentricity (so stretching the Ellipse back into a perfect circle);

-4) Finally, for a tilted Ellipse, we must undo the axis-alignment rotation in step 2
+4) Finally, for a tilted Ellipse, we must undo the axis-alignment rotation in step 2.

 Taking the the angle of this final "stretched" position on the circle and subtracting the "North" angle then gives us the true heading.

+### Finding Ellipse Properties

+This correction can in theory be applied in any of the three views (unless exactly side on to the Spin-Circle), but the best accuracy is obtained from the most circular of the three views.
+Readings on a near-circular Ellipse are barely fore-shortened at all, so we can skip correction!

+So for each view we must derive the two important Ellipse properties: {tilt} and {eccentricity}.
+This first requires detection of its major and minor axes.
+The maths for fitting an ellipse to noisy 2D data is both complex and fairly inaccurate.
+Luckily we can make use of the orthogonal third dimension (the Normal) to give us a simpler, faster solution.

+The three magnetometer readings are related by the formula:  {x^2 + y^2 + z^2 = B} (where B is the constant magnetic field).
+So, for example in the XY plane, the ellipse radius {x^2 + y^2} is at a maximum (i.e. passing its major-axis) when the field aligns with this plane and the z-value is basically zero.
+Conversely the radius is at a minimum (its minor-axis) where the field points farthest from the plane, and the z-value changes from growing to shrinking (either positive or negative).

+The same holds true for the other two planes: the Normal helps us find the two axes.
+For each of these three mutually-orthogonal views, we re-label its coordinates as {u,v}, with {w} being the third (orthogonal) coordinate.

 ## Field Distortions
 So much for the theory!
 In the real world there are several factors which conspire to distort the actual local field, as